aadi350/data-science-syllabus/interview-questions/area-specific/fintech.md

 Focus on proven value, show that qualifications/experiences align, here's where I started and here's where I am  *(I've been doing this for a while, that's why you should hire me)*
 State that you wish to become an SME that other persons can't, that simulatenously drives business goals
 I believe that I can help people and simplify the customer-facing side by making stronger decisions (long-term)

+# KPIs in Finance

+Liquidity refers to the ease with which an asset, or security, can be converted into ready cash without affecting its market price

+**Gross Profit Margin**: How much revenue you have left after COGS?

+**Operating Profit Margin**: How is your EBIT developing over time?

+**Operating Expense Ratio**: How do you optimize your operating expenses?

+**Net Profit Margin**: How well your company increases its net profit?

+**Working Capital**: Is your company in stable financial health?

+**Current Ratio**: Can you pay your short-term obligations?

+**Quick Ratio / Acid Test**: Is your company’s liquidity healthy?

+**Berry Ratio**: Are you losing money or generating profit?

+**Cash Conversion Cycle**: How fast can you convert resources into cash?

+**Accounts Payable Turnover**: Are you paying expenses at a reasonable speed?

+**Accounts Receivable Turnover**: How quickly do you collect payments?

+**Vendor Payment Error Rate**: Are you processing your invoices productively?

+**Budget Variance**: Is your budgeting accurate and realistic?

+**Return on Assets**: Do you utilize your company’s assets efficiently?

+**Return on Equity**: How much profit do you generate for shareholders?

+**Employee Satisfaction**: Will your team recommend you as a workplace?

+**Payroll Headcount Ratio**: How do you utilize your labor force?